 The development of the DCMP Curriculum Design Standards began with the formation of the DCMP Advisory Team, whose members reviewed, updated, and revised the original New Mathways Project Curriculum Design Standards.
+Listed below are members' affiliations at the time.

 Maria Mercedes Franco, Queensborough Community College, City University of New York (New York)